cea-hpc/modules/INSTALL.rst

-                      enables to finely select module versions by specifying after the module name a version constraint prefixed by the ``@`` character. (default=no) --enable-color        Control if output should be colored by default or not.
+                      enables to finely select module versions by specifying after the module name a version constraint prefixed by the ``@`` character. (default=no) --enable-ml           Define the ``ml`` command, a handy frontend to the module command, when Modules initializes. (default=yes) --enable-color        Control if output should be colored by default or not.
                       A value of ``yes`` equals to the ``auto`` color mode.
                       ``no`` equals to the ``never`` color mode. (default=no)